- Patients

 - Targeted therapies

-Radiation therapy is often used before surgery to help shrink a tumour and make it easier to remove.
-It may also be used after surgery if the tumour was attached to an internal organ or lining of the abdomen, to help ensure any cancer cells left behind are removed.1,4
+- Radiation therapy - Radiation therapy may be used before surgery to help shrink a tumour, and it may help make it easier to remove.
+It may also be used after surgery if the tumour was attached to an internal organ or lining of the abdomen, with the aim being to help destroy any cancer cells left behind.

-Radiation therapy can be delivered independently or alongside chemotherapy or surgery.
-Your doctor will discuss your specific treatment plan with you.
+Radiation helps to destroy lesions and tumours within your body.2,5,7 Radiation therapy may be delivered independently or alongside treatment approaches such as surgery.2,8 Your doctor will discuss your specific treatment plan with you.

 Side effects